 Buam-dong Picture-Perfect Places

-One of our favorite areas, Buam-dong is off-the-beaten-path and for this reason, not many tourists explore it.
-But there are so many cool places and its location is perfect, on the mountain.
+One of our favorite areas, Buam-dong, is off the beaten path, and for this reason, not many tourists explore it.
+But there are so many cool places, and its location on the mountain is perfect.

 Adela Bailey

-Whenever we wanted to go to a quiet place, in the middle of nature, we would go to Adela Bailey.
-Their garden is beautiful and you get a stunning view over Seoul.
+Whenever we wanted to go to a quiet place in the middle of nature, we would go to Adela Bailey.
+Their garden is beautiful, and you will have a stunning view of Seoul.

 Address: 48 Bugaksan-ro, Jongno-gu, Seoul, South Korea